louismerlin/solved/src/99_kickstarter.md

 # Kickstarter Challenges

-You'll find these challenges dispersed in the [kickstarter page](https://www.kickstarter.com/projects/rekcah/the-future-is-from-rekcah-comics) for the original crowdfunding campaign of the comic book series.
+You'll find these challenges dispersed in the [Kickstarter page](https://www.kickstarter.com/projects/rekcah/the-future-is-from-rekcah-comics) for the original crowdfunding campaign of the comic book series.

 You'll find challenges 1, 2 and 4 in the "Campaign" page and challenge 3 in the "FAQ" page.